 31. Data Support and Data Sources All estimates should be based on data whenever practical and appropriate.
 However, the available data should not restrict the application of the risk assessment methodologies.
 SME judgment should be used if the methodologies require use of data that is not available.
 Over time, SME judgment should be increasingly supplemented by data analysis as the methodologies mature.
 Data can include company-specific data or industry data.
 Whether use of a type of data is appropriate depends on the issue under consideration.
 If a utility relies on industry data, the utility will provide justification for applying those data to the specific circumstances of the utility.
 Data can be combined with SME judgment to provide inputs to the risk methodology.
 Data can be information derived from, but not limited to, observations, models, records, analysis, or measurements.
-32. Implementation of Settlement The methodology and agreed-upon items herein will be implemented by the utilities within one year following a final CPUC decision, beginning with the 2024 PG&E RAMP filing and continuing with subsequent filings.
-The settling parties agree that SoCalGas and SDG&E will implement these provisions in the RAMP to be submitted by November 30, 2019, provided that the CPUC issues a decision by January 31, 2019.
-33. Minimum Requirements This document outlines the minimum requirements for the RAMP and the mitigations presented in the GRC for which Step 3 analysis is required under Row 28.
+32. Implementation The methodology and agreed-upon items herein will be implemented by the utilities within one year following a final CPUC decision, beginning with the 2024 PG&E RAMP filing and continuing with subsequent filings.
+33. Minimum Requirements This document outlines the minimum requirements for the RAMP and the Mitigations presented in the GRC for which Step 3 analysis is required under Row 28.
 The utilities may provide additional data and information as they see fit and/or view as necessary to justify their GRC request.
-Parties reserve the right to challenge the sufficiency of the justification for risk-justified projects or programs proposed in the GRC for which the utility elects not to conduct a quantitative analysis of risk reduction and benefit-cost ratios -RSE.
+Parties reserve the right to challenge the sufficiency of the justification for risk-justified projects or programs proposed in the GRC for which the utility elects not to conduct a quantitative analysis of risk reduction and Cost-Benefit Ratios.